jacobWeeces/ct/README.md

 Built with the help of Claude (Anthropic) using the Superpowers workflow:
 - Brainstorming → Design → Plan → Execute → Review

+Originally implemented with dtach backend, migrated to tmux to fix terminal freezing issues with Claude Code and other terminal-intensive tools.

 The implementation follows test-driven development principles with code review after each task.